-Failure to disconnect and lockout electrical power or engine drive before attempting maintenance can cause severe personal injury or death
+Failure to disconnect and lockout electrical power or engine drive before attempting maintenance can cause severe personal injury or death damage, personal iniurv or death

-After the compressor is installed in the system, a complete leak test MUST be performed on both the compressor and the piping.
+1. After the compressor is installed in the system, a complete leak test MUST be performed on both the compressor and the piping.